techidaily/site/source/_posts/understanding-ts-files-a-comprehensive-guide-on-their-purpose-and-usage.md

 ![TypeScript File in Sublime Editor.](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2024/05/typescript-file-in-sublime-editor.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/dKjioJQaUh8?si=Ls_AeuvGsSyL5ny2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  TypeScript is built on JavaScript and has been on trend lately, especially after Bill Gates talked about it recently.
 JavaScript files are saved with the .JS extension, and TypeScript files use the .TS extension to make it easy to tell them apart.
 You can learn more about the TypeScript language on its [official website](https://www.typescriptlang.org/).

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LI9nKlbhnw8?si=uUXFVbuEqXtFHHv0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ##  How to You Use a TypeScript (TS) File